Guilden Sutton: Parish Council

 Guilden Sutton has an eight-member elected parish council.
 Elections were contested for the first time in recent history in May 2011 and most recently in May 2019.

-None of the Parish Councillors in Guilden Sutton is affiliated with a political party.
-The Clerk to the Council is Lisa Tiplady.
+None of the parish councillors in Guilden Sutton is affiliated with a political party.

 Cheshire West and Chester Council

 The unitary authority of Cheshire West and Chester Council replaced Chester City Council and Cheshire County Council on 1 April 2009.
 Shadow elections to the new unitary authority were held on 1 May 2008, in which Guilden Sutton was part of the Gowy Ward (based on the old Cheshire County Council division of the same name).
 In May 2011, the ward was renamed 'Chester Villages' and representation was reduced to two councillors.
 The election was won by Margaret and Stuart Parker for the Conservative Party.

 In May 2015 the Parish of Guilden Sutton was enlarged to include that portion of Pipers Ash to the east of the A41 road largely bordering Hare Lane and extending to the A51 road at Chester Rugby Club.

 Local government boundaries were changed again in June 2018, following recommendations from the Local Government Boundary Commission for England.
 Guilden Sutton became part of the Gowy Rural ward supporting two councillors.

 Six candidates contested the new Gowy Rural ward, of which Guilden Sutton is a part, on 2 May 2019.